SVG College Sports Media Awards in association with NACDA

 • Violations of any other published rules and procedures herein may result in disqualification.
 Payment submitted with disqualified entries will not be returned.

-Each winning entry will receive one College Sports Media Award statuette at no cost.
-If winners require additional statuettes, the request must be submitted by June 30, 2018.
-These additional trophies will require separate payment (Approximately $75 PLUS SHIPPING) and will be shipped to one location only.
+Each winning entry will receive one (1) College Sports Media Award statuette at no cost.
+If winners require additional statuettes, the request must be submitted by June 30, 2021.
+These additional trophies will require separate payment and will be shipped to one location only.
 Honorable Mention and Finalists will receive a certificate for each entry.
+Customized Trophies may take longer.